gsause/Linux-Foundation-RHEL/lab_tasks.md

 ---

-## ✅ Week 7 Labs: Networking & Security
+## ✅ Day 9-10 Labs: Networking & Security

 ### 11. Networking
 - Use `nmcli` to assign static IP `192.168.100.10/24` to your NIC